-22CGE202 MATHEMATICS-II (PROBABILITY AND STATISTICS) L Т Р Credits 3 1 0 4
+22CGE202 MATHEMATICS-II (PROBABILITY AND L T P Credits STATISTICS) 3 1 0 4

-- To make use of statistical techniques. • - To equip the students with standard concepts and tools at an intermediate to advanced level that will serve they well towards tackling various problems in the discipline.
+- > The objective of this course is to familiarize the students with statistical techniques. - It aims to equip the students with standard concepts and tools at an intermediate to advanced level that will serve them well towards tackling various problems in the discipline.

-BASIC PROBABILITY UNIT I
+UNIT I BASIC PROBABILITY